EvandroYudi64/EvandroYudi64/README.md

-# Bem-vindo!

-## Sobre Mim

-👨‍🎓  Olá, sou graduado em Ciência da Computação pelo Instituto Federal de Educação, Ciência e Tecnologia de São Paulo (IFSP) <br>
+##Welcome!

+##About Me

+👨‍🎓 I hold a Bachelor's degree in Computer Science from the Federal Institute of Education, Science, and Technology of São Paulo (IFSP) <br>
-🎓  Atualmente Mestrando no Departamento de Computação da Universidade Federal de São Carlos (UFSCar) <br>
+🎓 Currently pursuing a Master's degree in the Department of Computing at the Federal University of São Carlos (UFSCar) <br>

-📚  Linha de pesquisa: Computação Centrada no Humano <br>
+📚 Research area: Human-Centered Computing <br>
-📚  Atualmente estudando aplicação de Machine Learning em IHC <br>
+📚 Currently studying Machine Learning applications in HCI <br>

-👀  Tenho interesse e estudo as áreas de Desenvolvimento de software, Desenvolvimento web, Interação Humano-Computador (IHC), Dados, APIs, Aprendizado de máquina.

-## Conhecimentos e Habilidades
+👀 I am interested in and study the areas of Human-Computer Interaction (HCI), Data Science, APIs, Machine Learning (mostly Ensemble Learning, Deep Learning and Natural Language Processing).

+⚙ Currently researching the integration of NLP techniques with traditional ML models for detecting depression.

+##Knowledge and Skills

+💻 Programming: C, C#, Java and Python
-- 💻 Linguagens de Programação: C, C#, Java, JavaScript (Node.js, React.js) e PHP
+💻 Web Development: JavaScript (Node.js) and PHP
-- 🛢️ Banco de Dados: Postgres, MySQL
+🛢️ Databases: Postgres, MySQL
-- ⚙ Estudando desenvolvimento e documentação de Rest/Restful APIs
+⚙️ Data Analysis and Machine Learning: Python (Pandas, NumPy, SciPy, Scikit-learn, PyTorch)

 ## Contato